 This function converts a number from one unit type to the unit type by default, for the same magnitude.
-It receives as arguments: value - The number to be converted. magnitude - Unit definition, it is the name 'n' of the physical quantity (eg. "L" for Length) unit_from - A text string, denoting the unit for the original number.
+It receives as arguments:

+magnitude - Unit definition, it is the name 'n' of the physical quantity (eg. "L" for Length) unit from - A text string, denoting the unit for the original number.